 You must wait for four months after planting to be able to get the sweet taste in the leaf- directly while chewing it.
 But, to get more sweetness in the leaf (more of Steviol glycoside content), pluck the leaves before flowering.
 After the first harvest - subsequent harvests can be done at three months intervals.

 How to use the leaves after harvesting?

-Stevia is used very widely on a commercial scale.
+Stevia is used widely on a commercial scale.

 - It is used in powder and tablet form in almost all artificial sweeteners.